polterguy/phosphorusfive-dox/chapter-6.md

 Using this type of logic, we can change parts of our lambda object, that we still haven't execute yet, resulting in that once we execute this lambda, it will have a value, that we dynamically created, before we executed it.

-You can of course also create execution instructions too, with a similar technique, by dynamically changing the name of some *"future node"* this way.
+You can of course also create execution instructions too, with similar constructs, by dynamically changing the name of some *"future node"* this way.

 ## [add]ing things to your tree